jinsungkim96/MPC-SensorlessAO/README.md

 The estimator determines the Zernike coefficient constituting ![equation](https://latex.codecogs.com/png.image?\dpi{110}%20\phi_{\textrm{res}}) without using a wavefront sensor, based on the approximate model.
 The controller computes the applied voltage to each actuator of the DM to correct the aberration of the newly incoming light.

+The block diagram for `Matlab` simulation is represented as follow.
+This repository describes each block component.

 <img src="images/block_diagram.png" />